jmcouillard/Stage/readme.md

 ## Compatibilty

-Current version has been tested and updated for Processing 2.0.1.
+Current version has been tested and updated for Processing 2.0.3.
 It is known to be working on Windows 7 and OSX 10.8.

+## Eclipse

+I strongly recommand using Eclipse as IDE to get more of this library.
+The auto-complete and hot-swapping features make it amazingly fun to use!
+This library integrates correctly and easily with Eclipse.